zenstackhq/zenstack-docs/docs/the-complete-guide/part1/under-the-hood.md

 1. **Post-read check for entities fetched as a to-one relation**

     To-one relation is a special case for reading because there's no way to do filtering at the read time: you either include it or not.
-So we need to do a post-read check to ensure the fetched entity can be read.
+So, we need to do a post-read check to ensure the fetched entity can be read.

     ```ts
     const user = prisma.user.findUnique({ where: { id: ... }, include: { profile: true } });